Seiji Ozawa 75th Anniversary Box Set. This set has 5 Blu-ray jewel boxes:

 5. Extras Disc.
 This disc doesn't have an NSBS catalog number like the other disc packages because its just extras, including two short tutorials about western music from Ozawa & trailers for NHK HDVDs.
 This is all in Japanese with no subtitles.
 Some material is in SD & stereo.
 The value of this part of the set is nil for Japanese speakers and 0 for westerners.

 So we can sum up the boxed set as follows: it has two fine titles (1 & 2 above) you can buy separately and an odd title (3 above) with a lot of material about the Strauss Don Quixote plus a recording of the Dvořák Concerto for Cello.
 Then there are two jewel boxes (4 & 5 above) you can throw away.
-Here follows now a mini-review about The Last Don Quixote and another mini-review about the Ozawa 75th Anniversary Box Set

-This mini-review of The Last Don Quixote was provided by William Huang in 2010: The Last Don Quixote two-disc Blu-ray set commemorates the friendship of Seiji Ozawa and Mstislav Rostropovich.
+The Last Don Quixote two-disc Blu-ray set commemorates the friendship of Seiji Ozawa and Mstislav Rostropovich.
 On Disc 1 is a live 1995 performance of the Dvořák Cello Concerto.
 Also on Disc 1 is a generous documentary with extensive rehearsal shots as Rostropovich prepares for a 2002 performance of Richard Strauss' Don Quixote tone poem.
 Finally, Disc 1 has a "music video" for you to watch as you listen to the 2002 Don Quixote performance.
 Disc 2 has only one presentation: a live recording of the 2002 Strauss performance of Don Quixote.

-Let's look first at Disc 1:
+Let's look closer at Disc 1:

 1. Dvořák's Cello Concerto.
 In this live Suntory Hall performance, the sixty-seven year old Rostropovich still plays Dvořák's Cello Concerto with vigor, intelligence, and drama.
 The recording is very worth while even if it is not of full HDVD quality.
 There are a few rough edges in the first movement from both the soloist and orchestra.
 Rostropovich occasionally does not hit the center as precisely as he used to, and his level of assurance is a bit less compared to the EMI DVD with Giulini.
 But it is a live performance, and there are no glaring technical errors that break the spirit of the music.
 Rostropovich is fully warmed up by the time he plays the first movement coda, and the concert really takes off after that.
 While the NHK orchestra leaves some room to desire, the proactive players make a good effort to accompany the legendary soloist.